baublet/lagniappe/README.md

-import { Route, IndexRoute } from 'react-router' import App from './components/App' import Home from './components/Home' import Git from './components/Git'          // Path to your component
+import { Route, IndexRoute } from 'react-router' import App from './components/App' import Home from './components/Home' import GitRepos from './components/GitRepos'          // Path to your component

 export default (
   <Route path="/" component={App}>
     <IndexRoute component={Home} />
-    <Route path="/git" component={Git} />   // This tells React Router that `/git` loads the `Git` component
+    <Route path="/git-repos" component={GitRepos} />   // This tells React Router that `/git-repos` loads the `GitRepos` component
   </Route>
 )
 ```

-Now, when you click the `Git` link, your custom component, in `components/Git.js` or `components/Git/index.js` will be displayed in the main content area.
+Now, when you click the `GitRepos` link, your custom component, in `components/GitRepos.js` or `components/GitRepos/index.js` will be displayed in the main content area.
+From there, you can customize this component to layout any set of commands or watchers as you need.

 ### Layout Components